Salesforce MCP server

 Retrieving Object Metadata

-Get detailed information about a Salesforce object and its fields:
+Get detailed information about a Salesforce object:

 {